University of Redlands

-The University of Redlands is a campus full of community, school spirit, and tradition.
+University of Redlands is a campus full of community, school spirit, and tradition.
 It is a vibrant school where the majority of students live on campus.
 With more than 120 clubs and organizations, it’s easy for students to get involved.
-Clubs and organizations range from local Greek life and varsity Division III athletics as well as diversity, social justice, fine arts, service, and sustainability groups, among others.
-On a regular day, students might find themselves cheering on the football team to a championship title, going on an Outdoor Programs trip to Joshua Tree National Park, listening to a guest speaker such as activist Gloria Steinem, or heading to downtown Redlands for weekly Market Night.
+Clubs and organizations include local Greek life and varsity Division III athletics as well as groups focused on diversity, social justice, fine arts, service, and sustainability, among others.
+On a regular day, students might find themselves cheering on the football team to a championship title, going on an Outdoor Programs trip to Joshua Tree National Park, listening to such guest speakers as activist Gloria Steinem, or heading to downtown Redlands for weekly Market Night.

 Redlands students and alumni find themselves chanting the Och Tamale as a greeting or congratulatory cheer.
 It starts, “Och Tamale Gazolly Gazzump, Deyump Deyatty Yahoo…” The nonsensical chant was written in the 1910s as a rebuttal to a rival school’s Latin chant and has been a tradition ever since.
 Students learn it on their first day of orientation, and it’s not easily forgotten!